gokulkrishnann/gokulkrishnann/README.md

 - 🔭 I’m currently working on React , Typescript and other stuff like (RRR) React Query, Redux, RxJS
 - 👯 I’m looking to collaborate on Open source
-- 🌱 I’m currently learning - AWS and Python
+- 🌱 I’m currently learning - NestJS, AWS and Python
 - 💬 Ask me about JS,Typescript, React